 Implement this macro to perform actions before connecting the CPU.
-This macro is
+This macro is useful for unlocking/erasing a secured device.

 Reference information on C-SPY system macros

 This section gives reference information about each of the C-SPY system macros.